by Sebastian R. Fama

 The physical effects of sex are not limited to just pregnancy and STD’s.
 According to Health Canada: “You are more likely to develop cervical cancer if you have multiple sexual partners or if you become sexually active at an early age.
 Early sexual activity is believed to increase the risk because during puberty, cervical tissue undergoes many changes that might make the area more vulnerable to damage.”

-In an article on Chastity, Mary Beth Bonnacci tells about yet another physical effect.
+In an article on Chastity, Mary Beth Bonnacci talks about yet another physical effect.
 She writes:

 Hormonally, sexual arousal and intercourse set off a chain reaction designed to keep married couples bound together.
 Women experience a flood of oxytocin – the same hormone which they produce in labor and in nursing a baby.
 Oxytocin causes a woman to be forgetful, decreases her ability to think rationally – and causes an incredibly strong emotional attachment to form with the man she is with.

 Consequently, a woman loses her ability to discern and may end up marrying or moving in with a man whom she would otherwise reject.
 This can cause her and any future children a great deal of pain.
-Even if this doesn’t happen a breakup under these circumstances can be especially devastating.
+Additionally, a breakup under these circumstances can be especially devastating.

 Psychological Effects – It is not unusual for individuals who engage in casual sex to become plagued with regrets.
 The Heritage Foundation found that about 25% of sexually active girls say they are depressed all, most, or a lot of the time while only 8% of girls who are not sexually active feel the same way.
 Low self-esteem, promiscuity and even suicide are other problems that can develop.

 Spiritual Effects – Christianity has always taught that fornication is illicit behavior.
 Some try to get around this by saying: “Isn’t God a God of Love?
 Doesn’t He love us just the way we are?”
-Yes God loves us but that doesn’t mean that He approves of everything we do.
+Yes, God loves us but that does not mean that He approves of everything we do.
 The same Bible that tells us of God’s incredible love for us in John 3:16 also calls fornication evil in Mark 7:21-23.
-And it’s also the same Bible that tells us that fornicators will be outside of the city [heaven] in Revelation 22:15.
+And it is also the same Bible that tells us that fornicators will be outside of the city in Revelation 22:15.
+Just for the record, the city spoken of here is heaven.
 You see, God is a loving Father, but He is also a just judge.

 For those who have succumbed to the addictive nature of fornication, all is not lost.
 God’s grace can restore you.
 Not only does God offer us forgiveness but healing as well.
 As the Scripture says: “Therefore, if anyone is in Christ, he is a new creation; the old has passed away, behold, the new has come” (2 Corinthians 5:17).